Several Swiss cantonal banks to join U.S. tax deal

 About 100 banks are expected to take part in the scheme by the end of the year.
 They will have to face penalties of up to 50 percent of untaxed assets they managed for U.S. clients.

-The U.S. Department of Justice (DOJ) warned Swiss banks in a statement last week that they took the risk of being targeted and prosecuted if they didn’t join the program.
+The U.S. Department of Justice (DOJ) warned Swiss banks in a statement last week that they took the risk of being targeted and prosecuted if they didn’t join the programme.

 Several Swiss banks, including Credit Suisse and Julius Baer, are already under formal criminal investigation in the United States.
 Their cases have been frozen pending a solution for the wider Swiss banking sector.